1.1 This Accessibility Guides website has been jointly developed by VisitEngland, in collaboration with VisitScotland.

 12. Data protection and privacy policies

-12.2 Any personal information which you provide to us during registration or which is included by you as part of your Accessibility Guide, will be stored and processed by us in accordance with our privacy policies, which can be found at: https://www.visitbritain.org/freedom-information-and-privacy-policy
+12.1 Any personal information which: (i), you provide; or (ii), we and/or VisitScotland collect; or (iii), you provide to us and/or VisitScotland during registration; or (vi), is included by you as part of your Accessibility Guide, will be stored and processed by us and VisitScotland in accordance with our/VisitScotland’s respective privacy policies, which can be found at: https://www.visitbritain.org/privacy-policy and https://www.visitscotland.com/policies/privacy/policy/.

 13. Copyright and intellectual property in the Site